-Decide on a location for the indoor dog toilet.
-Consider your dog's needs for size and privacy.
-Some dogs do not care while others will not do their business without a bush or something to give them privacy.
+Consider your dog's needs for size and privacy when choosing a location for the litter box.
+Some dogs do not care, while others will not do their business without something like a bush to give them privacy.
 You may find you have to compromise if your dog's needs don't suit your aesthetics.

-If your dog has already been using pee pads or newspaper, put that into the pan until the dog adjusts to the new pan, but you may want to switch over to a litter after the dog gets used to the pee pads in the litter pan.
-Keep in mind that dogs tend to develop a substrate preference for their toileting, so whatever the dog is used to using, whether grass, kitty litter or pee pads, the dog will want to continue using it.
+If your dog has already been using pee pads or newspaper, put that into the pan until the dog adjusts to using the litter box, but you may want to slowly switch over to litter.
+Keep in mind that dogs tend to develop a substrate preference for their toileting, so whatever the dog is used to using — whether that be real grass, artificial grass, kitty litter, or pee pads — the dog will want to continue using it.
 Any switch must be made gradually.

-Scoop the solid and clumped liquid waste out at least once daily.
+Scoop out the solid and clumped liquid waste at least once daily.
 Dogs who move around a lot when using the litter box have a tendency to step in feces and make a mess.
-If your dog moves around a lot, scoop the solid waste as soon as possible instead of once daily.
-Place the contents into a biodegradable baggy, a paper bag or a sheet of newspaper for the least environmental impact.
+If your dog moves around a lot or — even worse — likes to eat his own poop, scoop out the solid waste as soon as possible instead of once daily.

 Even with daily cleaning, all dogs, even very small dogs, should be taught to use the litter box as well as the yard in case there are times you can't provide a litter box.
 Plus, some dogs may prefer to only use the litter box for urination and will make a bowel movement outdoors.